What Do Bees Eat?

 Nectar and Pollen

 A huge portion of honeybee diets consist of pollen and nectar, which they continue to collect and store.
-Pollen is fermented into “bee bread”, which provides protein within the hive whereas nectar is turned into honey, which is rich in carbohydrates.
+Pollen is fermented into “bee bread”, which provides protein within the hive whereas nectar is used for honey production, which is rich in carbohydrates.
 This is achieved through repeated storage, evaporation, and fermentation.
-The larvae feed on exclusively honey and bee bread until they begin to pupate.
+The larvae feed are feeding on exclusively honey and bee bread until they begin to pupate.

 In addition to very ripe fruit, honeybees will collect pollen and nectar from a variety of flowering plants.
 Some examples are milkweed, dandelions, clover, goldenrod, and a variety of fruit trees.
 Only worker bees will venture out and forage for pollen and nectar.
 When they are out pollinating, they are consuming as much nectar from each flower as they can possibly hold.
 After this, they will return to the beehive and pass the collected nectar to another worker.
 This worker bee will hold the nectar on her tongue until the liquid evaporates, creating the actual honey.
 Now that is quite a process and much different from how honey is harvested for humans!